 Rosenbaum and colleagues (Rosenbaum et al., 1993, 1995, 1999) developed a series of models in which solutions are created from a linear combination of stored solutions, weighted by their error terms (based on a weighted sum of accuracy and specified secondary objectives).
 I refer to this set of models as the Rosenbaum model.
 For a sequence of movements, Rosenbaum et al. (1995) suggest that one plans the entire sequence of movements explicitly before movement onset.
 In reaching for two sequential goals, their model finds the least cost configuration that reaches the second goal from the starting configuration, and then finds the configuration for the first goal that minimizes the cost it takes to move from the staring configuration and then to the second goal.
 The first goal is subordinate to the second goal.
 Rosenbaum et al. (1999) modified the model by creating new configurations based on a noisy version of a stored one deemed best for the task.
-Crucial to their model is the ability to store many candidate configurations, evaluate them off-line based on some error term, and linearly combine them based on their errors for each goal.
+Crucial to their model is the ability to store many candidate configurations, evaluate them off-line based on some error term, explicitly represent past and future configurations, and linearly combine them based on their errors for each goal.
 Although an overall task evaluation is not specified, such an evaluation could be easily integrated into their model.

 Jordan and Rumelhart (Jordan, 1992; Jordan and Rumelhart, 1992; Jordan, 1990, 1988) used supervised learning neural network models to study the effects of secondary objectives on movement selection when hitting a sequence of goals.
 I refer to this set of models as the Jordan model.
-The error term includes a smoothness objective (Jordan, 1988), defined as the Euclidean distance between joint configuration at time t with the configuration at t+1.
-In addition, the model allows some configuration variables to be "flexible," depending on the current goal.
+The error term includes a smoothness objective (Jordan, 1988), defined as the Euclidean distance between joint configuration at time t with the configuration at t + 1.
+In addition, the model allows some configuration variables to be "flexible" depending on the current goal.
 Some variables were allowed to take on any value, be within a certain range of values, or be below or above a certain value for a particular subtask.
-The supervised learning algorithm exploits the added redundancy to set that variable up so that it was positioned to best accomplish the task for which it was needed.
-Both the smoothness objective and the flexibility of some variables resulted in behavior described as coarticulation.
+The supervised learning algorithm exploits the added redundancy to specify the value of the variable so that it is positioned to best accomplish the task for which it is used.
+Inclusion of the smoothness objective and allowing the values of some variables to be flexible resulted in behavior described as coarticulation.